 - Deliberate Values Dissonance: In general, the culture of the Commonwealth has several different social values.
 Not surprising considering the setting.
-Severean himself doesn't have any problem with torture, considering more humane than forced labor or an indiscriminate death penalty.
+Severian himself doesn't have any problem with torture, considering it more humane than forced labor or an indiscriminate death penalty.
 He changes his mind on the matter later on.

 - Diamonds in the Buff: Jolenta's outfit in Dr. Talos' play.
 (Severian and Dorcas are completely naked.)

 - Dramatically Missing the Point: When Severian discovers a bush covered in Claws on a beach in book IV, does he join the dots and recall that aliens just told him to his face that they were "powers from above stage" orchestrating the story of his life, taking him to the beach so he would have a necessary little adventure?
 No. He has a religious epiphany instead.